hansmbakker/nuimo-mqtt-manager/README.md

 This application is meant as a proof of concept to let multiple Nuimos work with multiple apps running on multiple devices.
 It removes the limitation of not being able to control the music on your phone while your computer is connected to it.

-# Multiple Nuimos not worked out in the application yet, but the protocol is prepared for it
+# Multiple Nuimos
+This is not worked out in the application yet since I had no devices to test with, but the protocol is prepared for it.

 # Use cases (note: these are ideas, but not all use cases are worked out)
 - Peter has Photoshop on his computer and a music player on his phone.
 He would like to control both applications with Nuimo without disconnect Nuimo from one of the devices.